DFID/SQL-to-IATI-Database/README.md

 - __Project__ - This is the name that is used within DFID to describe hierarchy one iati-activities.
 - __Component__ - This is the name that is used within DFID to describe hierarchy two iati-activities.
 - __ARIES__ - This is the name of DFID’s Enterprise Resource Planner system, a project’s ARIES ID is effectively a hierarchy one iati-activity ID.

-## <a name="legacy"></a>Legacy IATI 2.01 Database

-It is **strongly recommended** that you implement the latest **IATIv203 database**.
-We have maintained the IATIv201 scripts in this GitHub repository to support users who have previously downloaded and used this code.
-The IATIv201 database was created using SQL server and was used by DFID to generate IATI 2.01 standard data in the XML file format.
-This database script has been tested with both SQL Server 2014 Express Edition and SQL Server 2012 Developer Edition.
-You will need administrator access to both SQL Server and the database server in order to install the database successfully.

-- Log on to the database server and create a folder called ‘IATIv201’ on the C: drive (e.g. C:\ IATIv201).

-- Open SQL Server Management Studio and run the script ‘IATIv201 – Create Database Script.sql’ to create the database and an associated login.

-## Additional Scripts

-- The script **IATIv201 – Main Data Population Function.sql** is used to create the p_populate function, which is described earlier in this document.
-As this stored procedure is tightly coupled to DFID’s DataMart, it has been removed from the ‘IATIv201 – Create Database Script.sql’ script.
-However, as its functionality has been broken down into discrete SQL blocks, which have all been commented, it is a useful guide to show how DFID approaches the extraction and transformation of data from our DataMart.

-- **IATIv201 – Views on the DFID Database.sql** – these views are tightly bound to DFID’s Datamart and so cannot be created, but they may prove informative as they show what data is being extracted.